 Opera

-Opera is the fifth most popular web browser; it currently holds 2.4% of the web browser market share.
-It was released in 1995 by Opera.
-So, it is one of the oldest web browsers which is still actively developed.
-The Opera web browser is based on Chromium, Google’s free and open source software project.
+Opera is one of the oldest web browsers which is still actively developed, released in 1995 by Opera.
+This browser is also based on Chromium, Google’s free and open source software project.

 Opera features and tools